-We have directly invested \$-0- on research and development projects over the last two fiscal years to develop new products or refine current products for customer requirements.
-We anticipate continuing to incur research and development expenditures in connection with the development of our DoD/military and OEM LED product capability over next twelve months.
+We have directly invested \$177,726 on research and development projects over the last fiscal year to develop new products or refine current products for customer requirements.
+We anticipate continuing to incur direct and indirect research and development expenditures in connection with the development of our four business units, Digital Platform Solutions, Unmanned Aircraft Solutions, Infrastructure Technology Solutions and Advance Lighting Solutions and the related capability over next twelve months.
+Further, the Company had six new patent filings in process for 2021 and anticipates at least ten new patent filings in 2022 for technology developments across the four business units.
+Additionally, we have ongoing patentable technology development in the three related fields of use.
 These projected expenditures are dependent upon our generating revenues and allocating our existing capital resources to research and development.
-There is no guarantee that we will generate revenues sufficient to fund the projected costs of research and development during the next twelve months.